YouTube finds influence campaign tied to Hong Kong protests

 In response, Twitter said Monday it would no longer accept advertising from state-controlled news media, a change that had been in the works for months.

+Facebook spokesman Andy Stone said "we continue to look at our policies as they relate to state-owned media."

-Facebook and YouTube said they did not plan to change their ads policies.
+YouTube said it did not plan to change its ads policies.
+But YouTube told Reuters that it would soon be expanding its labeling of state-backed media outlets in the region.

-At least a handful of Twitter and Reddit users in Hong Kong posted screenshots in recent days that they said showed that anti-protest commercials from CCTV appearing on YouTube.

-YouTube said it would soon be expanding its labeling of China-backed media outlets but declined to elaborate.
-YouTube places a disclaimer below on its services from many government-funded networks, including Chinese broadcasters Xinhua, CCTV and CGTN, but it does not include the label for Chinese newspapers People's Daily, China Daily and Global Times.
+YouTube places a disclaimer on its services from government-funded networks around the world, including Chinese broadcasters Xinhua, CCTV and CGTN, but it does not yet include the label for Chinese newspapers People's Daily, China Daily and Global Times, Reuters found on Wednesday.

+Social media companies long have courted closer relationships with news outlets and politicians around the world, hoping that getting them to post on their services would in turn attract more users.
+But relationships with governments such as China, which regularly faces criticism of its human rights record, have drawn scrutiny from users and lawmakers in the United States.

+Facebook's Stone confirmed the company has conducted training in China for government and state media personnel.

 Google security blog post